island-rush/K3Fall2019/README.md

 ![FullGameboard](https://github.com/island-rush/Images/blob/master/K3/fullGameboard.PNG)

 Island Rush is a military strategy teaching tool/game for use by DFMI at The United States Air Force Academy.
-The game is deployed as a web-app, and conists of 2 teams of 4-5 students each playing aginst each other to dominate a domain of islands.
+The game is deployed as a web-app, and consists of 2 teams of 4-5 students each playing aginst each other to dominate a domain of islands.
 Students use lessons of strategy they have learned and put them into practice to demonstrate their knowledge.

 ## Getting Started